 1: Your passions may not translate well to a paying job—or a location-independent one.

 You may absolutely love to paint, but turning that into a sustainable gig is absurdly difficult.
 And if you’re really into woodworking, you may have trouble keeping up with projects while on the road.
 (My apologies if I sound like a huge buzzkill.
-If it makes you feel any better, I graduated with $60k in student loans and a vast knowledge of South Asian art history.)
+If it makes you feel any better, I graduated with an absurd amount in student loans and a working knowledge of South Asian art history.)

-If your passionate pursuits aren’t quite the moneymakers you’d hoped they would be, you may want to think about a pivot.
+If your passionate pursuits aren’t quite the moneymakers you’d hoped they would be, you may want to think about a pivot, or at least something else to get your income going more quickly and sustainably over the time it’ll take to transition fully to the career you really want.
 For example, graphic design or website design could allow you to be creative and earn an income that will let you travel the world.
-Websites like Coursera are excellent (and free!) learning resources if you’re new to the subject, and once you’ve got a handle on your new pursuit, other services like Fiverr and 99designs can serve as excellent platforms to find new business and show off your work.
+Websites like Coursera are excellent and they have a lot of free learning resources if you’re new to the subject, and once you’ve got a handle on your new pursuit, other services like Fiverr and 99designs can serve as excellent platforms to find new business and show off your work.

 2: Burnout can make you resent something you loved.